flox/flox/crates/flox/doc/flox-run.md

 Run flake application from the requested package (or "installable").
 If not provided `flox` will prompt for you to select from the list of known packages.
-`flox run` uses `nix run` under the hood to execute the so-called installable.
+`flox run` uses `nix run` under the hood to execute the so-called installables.
-Which makes it possible to run packages from any Nix flake that exposes the `apps` attribute in its outputs.

 # EXAMPLES

 ## Running applications in the current working directory

-If `flox run` is called without any arguments, it will ask the user which application they want to use.
+If `flox run` is called without any arguments, it will ask the user which installable they want to run.
-Note, in this example it's assumed there's an `flake.nix` in the current directory.
+Note, in this example, it's assumed there's an `flake.nix` in the current directory.

 ```console
 $ flox run